atomicframeworks/xStorage.js/README.md

 Behold the power of asynchronous cross-domain localStorage utilizing Github pages as a localStorage proxy!<br>

 ## About
-xStorage.js provides an easy to use interface for cross-domain localStorage utilizing asynchronous Promises.
+xStorage.js provides an easy to use interface for cross-domain localStorage utilizing asynchronous ES6 Promises when available.
 When the script is loaded it creates a hidden iFrame to a localStorage proxy.
 Messages are passed between the iFrame and the current page to faciliate the cross-domain localStorage.

 ## Installation
 1. Include the xStorage.js file on the page where you wish to acess cross-domain localStorage.
 No other requirements to start using xStorage.js!
 If you do not feel like hosting your own storage proxy simply use the standard settings. <br>